Areas of Practice

 Attorney Lannon went to The Catholic University of America, Columbus School of Law in Washington, D.C. from 2000 to 2003.
 During law school, he was invited onto (and accepted) (1) the Journal of Contemporary Health Law & Policy (this journal is reserved for students in the top 10% of their class) and (2) Moot Court.
 His Comment, Let Him Die with Dignity or Hope for a Cure, the Consequences of Modern Medicine, was printed in the Winter 2002 edition.
 He also held the prestigious honor of serving as the Note and Comment Editor for the Journal.

 After graduation from law school, Attorney Lannon clerked for The Honorable Peggy A. Quince at the Florida Supreme Court for 2 years.
 He then worked at the 8th largest law firm in the world at the time in its Central Florida Litigation Practice Group handling commercial litigation and appeals.
-He left that Am Law 100 firm to work at an intellectual property litigation boutique before serving as the Deputy City Attorney in Palm Bay, Florida from 2.5 years.
+He left that Am Law 100 firm to work at an intellectual property litigation boutique before serving as the Deputy City Attorney in Palm Bay, Florida for 2.5 years.
 When the City Attorney was terminated, he was promoted to City Attorney, a position that he held for 7 years.
 In 2018, he joined the 10th largest law firm in Orlando and worked in its Commercial Practice Group before joining CPLS, P.A.